huzecong/argtyped/README.md

   ```
 - Any other type that takes a single `str` as `__init__` parameters.
 It is also theoretically possible to use a function
   that takes an `str` as input, but it's not recommended as it's not type-safe.

-## Caveats
+## Notes

 - Advanced `argparse` features such as subparsers, groups, argument lists, and custom actions are not supported.
 - Using switch arguments may result in name clashes: if a switch argument has name `arg`, there can be no argument with
   the name `no_arg`.
+- Optional types:
-- `Optional` cannot be used with `Choices`.
-You can add `"none"` as a valid choice to mimic a similar behavior.
+  - `Optional` can be used with `Literal`, but cannot be used with `Choices`:
+    ```python
+    from argtyped import Arguments, Choices
+    from typing import Literal, Optional

+    class MyArgs(Arguments):
+        foo: Optional[Literal["a", "b"]]  # valid
+        bar: Optional[Choices["a", "b"]]  # invalid
+        baz: Choices["a", "b", "none"]    # not elegant but it works
+    ```
-- `Optional[str]` would parse a value of `"none"` into `None`.
+  - `Optional[str]` would parse a value of `"none"` (case-insensitive) into `None`.
+- List types:
+  - `List[Optional[T]]` is a valid type.
+For example:
+    ```python
+    from argtyped import Arguments
+    from typing import List, Literal, Optional

+    class MyArgs(Arguments):
+        foo: List[Optional[Literal["a", "b"]]] = ["a", None, "b"]  # valid

+    # argv: ["--foo", "a", "b", "none", "a", "b"] => foo=["a", "b", None, "a", "b"]
+    ```
+  - List types cannot be nested inside a list or an optional type.
+Types such as `Optional[List[int]]` and
+    `List[List[int]]` are not accepted.
 - `Choices` vs `Literal`:
+  - `Choices` is deprecated.
+In general, you should prefer `Literal` to `Choices`.
   - When all choices are defined as string literals, the two types are interchangeable.
   - Pros for `Choices`:
     - The `Choices` parameter can be an expression that evaluate to an iterable of strings, while `Literal` only
       supports string literals as parameters.
     - `Literal` requires installing the `typing_extensions` package in Python versions prior to 3.8.
 This package is
       not listed as a prerequisite of `argtyped` so you must manually install it.
   - Pros for `Literal`:
     - `Literal` is a built-in type supported by type-checkers and IDEs.
 You can get better type inference with
-          `Literal`, and the IDE won't warn you that your choices are "undefined" (because it interprets the string
+      `Literal`, and the IDE won't warn you that your choices are "undefined" (because it interprets the string literals
-          literals as forward references).
+      as forward references).
     - `Literal` can be combined with `Optional`.

 ## Under the Hood

 This is what happens under the hood:
-1. When an instance of `argtyped.Arguments` (or any subclass) is initialized, type annotations and class-level
+1. When a subclass of `argtyped.Arguments` is constructed, type annotations and class-level attributes (i.e., the
-   attributes (i.e., the default values) are collected to form argument declarations.
+   default values) are collected to form argument declarations.
-2. After verifying the validity of declared arguments, an instance of `argparse.ArgumentParser` is created and arguments
+2. After verifying the validity of declared arguments, `argtyped.ArgumentSpec` are created for each argument and stored
+   within the subclass as the `__arguments__` class attribute.
+3. When an instance of the subclass is initialized, if it's the first time, an instance of `argparse.ArgumentParser` is
-   are registered with the parser.
+   created and arguments are registered with the parser.
+The parser is cached in the subclass as the `__parser__`
+   attribute.
-3. The parser's `parse_args` method is invoked with either `sys.argv` or strings provided as parameters, returning
+4. The parser's `parse_args` method is invoked with either `sys.argv` or strings provided as parameters, returning
    parsed arguments.
-4. The parsed arguments are assigned to `self` (the instance of `Arguments` subclass being initialized).
+5. The parsed arguments are assigned to `self` (the instance of the `Arguments` subclass being initialized).

 ## Todo

-- [ ] Support `List[Choices[...]]` and `Optional[Choices[...]]`.
 - [ ] Support `action="append"` or `action="extend"` for `List[T]` types.
   - Technically this is not a problem, but there's no elegant way to configure whether this behavior is desired.
-- [ ] Move parser construction to subclass initialization phase.
-This should allow us to detect error earlier.
-- [ ] Add type validity checks before parsing.
-Also throw (suppressable) warnings on using non-type callables as types.
+- [ ] Throw (suppressable) warnings on using non-type callables as types.
+- [ ] Support converting an `attrs` class into `Arguments`.